-Currently (2017) the Apprenticeship is full and is likely to be so into 2018 as we already have a list of interested people.
+Currently (2019) the Apprenticeship is full.
 However we are exploring ways to open out this work more for supporting those who are either working professionally or working towards this in the form of residential immersion classes – keep in touch as this develops!

 The text below gives a brief overview of the Apprenticeship.
 For those attending an Introduction or Immersion class who are interested in taking their study further we have a full course overview and can make time to discuss the Apprenticeship in more detail.